 6 Wednesday: Rafting Infierno to Campo

-We ride toward the backside of Lago Lonconao through the spectacular glacier ringed This is the most demanding, committing, and hazardous section of the Futaleufu.
-The highlight of our Patagonia rafting program!
-To raft this section safely, the river levels must be correct, you must have rafted the "Heart" section with us and met all of our safety requirements.
+Infierno Canyon is the most demanding, committing, and hazardous section of the Futaleufu, and it is the highlight of our Patagonia rafting program!
+(It is also optional.)
+If you feel that you have rafted enough, however, a multi-sport activity (i.e. sea kayaking, whitewater kayak lessons, mountain biking, or trekking) can also be scheduled.
+To raft this section safely, the river levels must be ideal.
+You must also have rafted the "Bridge to Bridge" section with us and have met all of our safety requirements.
 We put in at the Río Espolon bridge and raft to the the confluence with the Futaleufu River.
-At the "Gates of Infierno", we enter the "Infierno Canyon" with several consequential and continuous Class V drops.
+At the Gates of Inferno, we enter the "Infierno Canyon" with several consequential and continuous Class V drops.
 After an exciting morning of rafting in the Inferno canyon, the river widens with spectacular views of Las Escalas Valley.
-After a section of mild class II water, the river returns to its wild side and we encounter "Zeta" and "Throne Room", two of the most challenging (Class V+) rapids on the Futaleufu.
+After a section of mild class II water, the river returns to its wild side and we encounter Zeta and Throne Room.Hopefully you will be able to see and film one of the safety guides kayaking these incredible, world-class rapids.
 We will portage both.
-After the portages, we get into an action packed section called "The Wild Mile", which contains a continuous stretch of Class III and IV rapids.
-Futaleufu river rafting does not get any better than the whitewater we have just experienced!
-After the Wild Mile we arrive at the Río Azul under the sentinel of the Tres Monjas peaks.
-Tonight, we are pulling out all the stops with a huge asado or open spit gill.
-We'll enjoy a fantastic last night at the camp with drinks, Patagonian lamb and outstanding company!
+We repeat the action-packed section called "The Wild Mile".
+This time you will be relaxed enough to observe the incredible scenery from the river.
+We arrive at the Río Azul tonight and (weather permitting) we set up the dining tables on the beach.
+If you want, you can schedule a massage after these four active days of rafting.

-After breakfast we set out on a trail for the planned Trek around the Tres Monjas peak.
-One trek takes us around the backside of the Tres Monjas peak crossing creeks and through Coyhue forests (4 hours).
+Today we can trek or mountain bike around or up the Tres Monjas.
+After breakfast, we set out on a trail for the planned trek around the Tres Monjas peak.
+One trek takes us around the backside of the Tres Monjas Peak, crossing over creeks and through Coihue forests (4 hours).
 The most challenging option is the all day climb (8 to 12 hours) up the the Monjas and through the enchanted forest of rare Lenga trees that have adapted to the thin soil high on the mountain.
-Their fight for survival coupled with their vulnerability contribute to a fascinating environment and an exciting hike!
+Their fight for survival coupled with their vulnerability contributes to a fascinating environment, which makes for an exciting hike!
 You can experience an incredible view of the area just beneath the dramatic spires.
-If you just want a day at camp to yourself to relax, swim, read on that beach, grab a massage or just take in the natural beauty...take the day off and do whatever.
-Just return in time for wine and snacks before dinner.
+If you just want a day at camp to yourself to relax, swim, read on that beach, grab a massage, or just take in the natural beauty… feel free to take the day off.
+Just make sure that you return in time for wine and snacks before dinner!

 9 Saturday: Return to Capital City